-SPARK ARRESTER SERVICE (OPTIONAL EQUIPMENT)
+SPARK ARRESTER SERVICE (optional equipment)

 Your lawn mower engine is not factory-equipped with a spark arrester.
 In some areas, it is illegal to operate an engine without a spark arrester.
 Check local laws and regulations.
-A spark arrester is available from an authorized Honda servicing dealer.
+An optional USDA approved spark arrester is available from an authorized Honda servicing dealer.